 Tocco begins by rinsing a glass with Clear Creek Douglas Fir brandy, which adds just a hint of flavor and fragrance to the drink.
 The distillery describes its brandy as “a tree in a bottle” and makes it by infusing fresh Douglas fir buds in eau de vie, giving the spirit a kick of green, herbal flavors and aromas.
 Tocco also calls upon Braulio Amaro, which is made from a recipe of more than 20 mountain herbs and botanicals, including gentian, juniper, peppermint, star anise and wormwood.
 It’s delightfully bitter, with a cooling hit of pine and menthol.

 While the classic Negroni uses equal parts gin, vermouth and Campari, Tocco dials up the gin, ensuring that it can stand tall alongside the rich vermouth and one-two punch of bitter liqueurs.
 A pinch of salt further highlights the flavors and helps to bring all the components together into one harmonious package.

 Rinse a rocks glass with the Douglas Fir brandy, discard the excess and set aside.

-Add gin, vermouth, Campari, Braulio and salt to a shaker with ice and shake until well-chilled.
+Add the gin, vermouth, Campari, Braulio and salt to a mixing glass with ice and stir until well-chilled.